An Equivalence between the Lasso and Support Vector Machines: Conclusions

 \section{Conclusions}

 We have investigated the relation between the Lasso and SVMs, and constructed equivalent instances of the respective other problem.
-While obtaining an equivalent SVM instance for a given Lasso is straightforward, the other direction is slightly more involved (but efficient e.g. for $\ell_2$-loss SVMs).
-The two reductions allow us to better relate and compare many existing algorithms for both problems.
-In the future, by transferring more of the existing rich theory between the two popular methods, we hope that the understanding of both of them can be further deepened.
+While obtaining an equivalent SVM instance for a given Lasso is straightforward, the other direction is slightly more involved in terms of proof, but still simple to implement, in particular e.g. for $\ell_2$-loss SVMs.